quantumish/optd-original/docs/src/rule_engine.md

 Developers can use the `define_rule!` macro to define a rule by providing a rule matcher and a transformation function.
 As in the above `JoinCommuteRule` example, the rule matcher is `(Join(JoinType::Inner), left, right, [cond])`, which is a Lisp representation of the rule.

-The join plan node in the optd Datafusion representation is: the `typ` field is `Join(JoinType)`, and the children are left child, right child, and the join condition.
+The join plan node in the optd_og Datafusion representation is: the `typ` field is `Join(JoinType)`, and the children are left child, right child, and the join condition.
 Therefore, this rule matches the inner join node, and retrieves left child, right child, and cond back.

 ```rust
 // (A join B) join C -> A join (B join C)